 Beat Afternoon Fatigue Without Coffee!

 It’s three o’clock in the afternoon, you can feel your eyelids becoming heavy, a headache growing, and a hazy fog overcome you.
 You’re craving your second (or third!) coffee, a sweet treat, or maybe just a nap.
 Yes, it’s the dreaded mid-afternoon slump.
 Whether you’re at home with the kids or busy at the office, life doesn’t come to a stop at 3 pm.
-Here are five Naturopathic Doctor approved ways to defeat afternoon fatigue, with boundless energy levels from the beginning of the day right to the end.
+Here are five naturopathic doctor-approved ways to defeat afternoon fatigue and maintain increased energy levels from the beginning of the day right to the end.

 By far the most common cause of mid afternoon fatigue is reactive hypoglycemia, or low blood sugar.
 This typically happens when lunch meals consist of mostly carbohydrates and/or refined sugars and lack adequate protein and healthy fats.
 This combination raises our blood sugar rapidly and results in low blood sugar or ‘crash’ up to 4 hours post lunch.
 Symptoms of low blood sugar can include fatigue, sugar cravings, headaches, and feeling weak, shaky or even anxious.

-To combat this, ensure you consume 20-30 grams of high quality protein as well as healthy fats for lunch.
-For example; adding chicken or salmon to your salads, beans or lentils in soups, egg salad sandwiches, Greek yogurt or nuts and seeds.
+To combat this, ensure you consume 20-30 grams of high quality protein as well as healthy fats for breakfast and lunch.
+Add chicken or salmon to your salads, beans or lentils in soups, egg salad sandwiches, Greek yogurt or nuts and seeds.
 Adding protein to your lunch helps to blunt any fluctuations in blood sugar and also provides you with the necessary nutrients to fuel the rest of your day.
-This change alone can remedy mid afternoon fatigue in many!
+This change alone can remedy mid-afternoon fatigue in many!
 Choosing healthy mid-afternoon snacks can also help to stop the slump before it happens.
-Try cut veggies with bean dip, fruit with nut butter, or a trail mix to keep you going strong until supper.
+Try cut veggies with hummus, fruit with nut butter, or a trail mix to keep you going strong until supper.

 Dehydration is common in our fast-paced lifestyles, and this alone can cause fatigue, headaches, dizziness or lightheadedness, irritability and muscle aches.
-Even mild dehydration can drain your energy and leave you feeling tired.
-For adults, ensure you consume approximately 2 litres of fluid per day from water or herbal teas.
+Even mild dehydration and electrolyte depletion can drain your energy and leave you feeling tired.
+For adults, ensure you consume approximately two litres of fluid per day from water or herbal teas.
 If plain water isn’t your thing, consider adding fresh lemon, herbs (such as mint), or frozen berries to your beverage.
 Herbal iced teas are another great option especially over the summer months.
 Keep a water bottle close by and take regular water breaks during your day to make sure you are getting your required intake.
+You can also make delicious hydrating foods with an electrolyte kick to bring along for lunch!

 If you’ve been staring at a screen for most of the day, mid afternoon is the perfect time to get up and stretch your legs.
 Get outside, walk around your building or do some gentle stretching by your desk.
 Any sort of activity will get your blood moving and help decrease mid afternoon fatigue and declining energy levels.
 Not only will a walk outside literally be a breath of fresh air, studies have shown that even a relaxed midday saunter can lift moods and increase our ability to handle stresses at work for the remainder of the day.